Garmelon/mima-tools/README.md

 files.
 It can also generate the corresponding `.mima-flags` and `.mima-symbols` files.

 Basic usage: `mima-asm <.mimasm file> [-o <.mima file>]`

+## Install

+This project uses [stack](https://haskellstack.org).
+Make sure you have at least stack version `2.1`.

+To install this project:
+1. Clone the repository
+2. `cd` into the working directory
+3. Run `stack install`

 ## Specification